vp817/RakNetProtocolDoc/README.md

 if the check fails then the `end offset` will be the `bytes to send`

-after that split it with the `start offset` and `end offset` then you can do the feilds in the capsule.
+after that slice the capsule buffer with the `start offset` and `end offset` then you can do the feilds in the capsule.

 the segment id will be the `sender last segment id` property that will increment outside the loop every time.